Naval Radio Transmitter Facility Grindavik: History

 NRTF Grindavik was the 1999 winner of the Defense Information Systems Agency (DISA) Outstanding Transmission Facility Award (Category II), and was a runner up in the same category in 1997.
 The new taller antenna and helix house were structurally designed by Donald W. Anderson, PE who additionally managed the design and construction programs while employed at Naval Facilities Engineering Command (NAVFAC), Atlantic.
 The final design incorporated many new and improved items which required integrated electronic and structural designs, including a new and improved helix house RF copper shielding design and installation method.
-All successes in the program improved on former designs and were partially influential in the previously-mentioned awards.
+All successes in the program improved on former designs and were partially influential in the previously mentioned awards.

-The N62 Division is divided into three subdivision: N62A, Antenna Maintenance; N62B, longwave equipment and ISABPS Maintenance; and N62C, shortwave equipment and Ancillary Equipment Maintenance.
+The N62 Division is divided into three subdivision: N62A, Antenna Maintenance; N62B, longwave equipment and Integrated Submarine Automated Broadcast Processing System (ISABPS) Maintenance; and N62C, shortwave equipment and Ancillary Equipment Maintenance.

+In 2006, Grindavik was listed as transmitting AFRTS on 7590 kHz and 9980 kHz USB.

+In the 2014 edition of Radio Navigational Aids, Publication No. 117, NRTF Grindavik was listed as broadcasting NAVTEX on 490 kHz and 518 kHz using callsign TFK.

-In November 2019 the installation formally had a Director appointed to head it, as U.S. Naval Computer and Telecommunications Area Masters Station Atlantic Detachment Grindavik, Iceland (NCTAMS LANT DET GRINDAVIK IC).
+In November 2019, the installation formally had a Director appointed to head it, as U.S. Naval Computer and Telecommunications Area Masters Station Atlantic Detachment Grindavik, Iceland (NCTAMS LANT DET GRINDAVIK IC).